GabrielGodfirst/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3 -> This script changes the owner of a file to new owner 4 -> This scrit creats a file hello
 5 -> This script execute permission
-6 -> This script adds execution permission to the owner
+6 -> This script gives only read permission to other users 7 -> This script gives equal permission to all user